Suor/django-cacheops/README.rst

 3. More to 2, there is a `bug in django 1.4- <https://code.djangoproject.com/ticket/16759>`_,
    which sometimes make queryset cloning very slow.
 You can use any patch from this ticket to fix it.

 4. Use template fragment caching when possible, it's way more fast because you don't need to generate anything.
 Also pickling/unpickling a string is much faster than list of model instances.
-Cacheops doesn't provide extension for django's built-in templates for now, but you can adapt ``django.templatetags.cache`` to work with cacheops fairly easily (send me a pull request if you do).

 5. Run separate redis instance for cache with disabled `persistence <http://redis.io/topics/persistence>`_.
 You can manually call `SAVE <http://redis.io/topics/persistence>`_ or `BGSAVE <http://redis.io/commands/bgsave>`_ to stay hot upon server restart.